 Catering services staff are an essential part of the multidisciplinary approach in improving patient, staff and public wellbeing.
-For prevention and control of Food Poisoning outbreaks to work effectively, critical activities such as catering and food hygiene have to be embedded into everyday practice.
-There must be a culture of knowledge and understanding with integration of best practice into routine activities
+For prevention and control of food poisoning outbreaks to work effectively, critical activities such as catering and food hygiene have to be embedded into everyday practice.
+There must be a culture of knowledge and understanding with integration of best practice into routine activities.

 The Scottish Government Health and Social Care Directorate commissioned this document to demonstrate a consistent approach to food safety and compliance with Hazard Analysis Critical Control Points (HACCP) and Food Safety legislation.
-Health Facilities Scotland (HFS) set up a Short Life Working Group in April 2009 to develop this guidance.
-This revision is in light of additional legislative changes that are required to be included within the document.
-The group consisted of professional Caterers from the HFS Catering Advisory Group and the REHIS Director of Training.
+Health Facilities Scotland (HFS) set up a Short Life Working Group in April 2009 to develop the guidance.
+This 2021 revision is in light of additional legislative changes that are required to be included within the document.
+The group consisted of professional Caterers from the HFS Catering Services Expert Group.